 Internships can be part or full time and can take place throughout the 12-month program year, which runs from May 1 through April 30 of the following year.
-The MLSC will reimburse eligible companies for pay rates of up to $17 per hour for a total reimbursement of no more than $8,160 per intern at the conclusion of the internship.
+The MLSC will reimburse eligible companies for pay rates of up to $17 per hour for a total reimbursement of up to $8,160 per intern.

 Impact on the Ecosystem

 The Internship Challenge embodies our belief in the power of experiential learning to cultivate a workforce pipeline.
 As the longest-running program at the MLSC, the Internship Challenge has expanded the pool of prospective employees who have practical experience, increased opportunities for mentoring, and enabled more students from across the Commonwealth to explore careers in the life sciences industry.
-This initiative has reached every region of our state to the benefit of the diverse and talented young people who live and learn in Massachusetts.
+This initiative has reached every region of our state to the benefit of the diverse and talented young people.

 Connect with us to Learn More